wfscans/vrcUtil/README.md

 # SHAREME
 A script that will track your current world and post it to a rentry.co paste that updates as you go.
 I did it in a way where you could easily add in new ways(twitter is pretty easy).
 I had it working with 4chan but currently am not releasing that functional.
 Feel free to do so yourself.

+# SKIM
+A script that will take a rentry.co url and output a list of worldIds since vrchat's shortned links expire.

 # BACKUP
 A simple CLI app to backup/restore parts of a VRChat account.
 Currently supports: Basic User Account Infomation, Friends list, World Favorites, Uploaded World infomation, Avatar Favorites, Uploaded Avatar infomation, Custom lists(Avatar/Friends/Worlds). **Due to the design of VRChat private uploaded avatars/worlds can't be added to your favorited by a different account.
 Same can be said to abouy your friends list.
 A text file will have to do.**